workshop Rhinebeck, NY

 • Eraser(s)

-• Optional: drawing compass, drawing board
+• Optional: drawing compass for creating the mandala, drawing board

 Workshop Rhinebeck, NY